ARTICLE

 IV.
 Space - Time Readings

-Ba Zhai (Eight Mansions or East -West System) is a technique to include each area in one of two groups of trigrams that are considered as fixated over time: the East group (water, wood and fire trigrams) and the West group (metal and earth trigrams).
-The technique may be complemented by Ming Gua to describe the energy of people living in the area, according to birthdates.
-Calculations provide general forecasts although don't include changes throughout time.
+Ba Zhai (Eight Mansions or East-West System) is a technique to include each area into one of two groups of trigrams that are considered as fixated over time: the East group (water, wood and fire trigrams) and the West group (metal and earth trigrams).
+The technique may be complemented by Ming Gua to describe the energy of the people living in the area, according to birthdates.
+The calculations provide general forecasts although don't include changes throughout time.

 index